PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Beginners to Python may not understand this statement and it's important to understand it so that you don't simply ignore it because you don't understand the syntax.

-The if statment is identical to this if statement:
+The if statement is identical to this if statement:
 ```python
 if event == sg.WIN_CLOSED or event == 'Quit':
     break